Christopher J. Cramer

-Christopher J. Cramer (born September 23, 1961) is a research chemist and served as Vice President for Research at the University of Minnesota from 2018–2021.
-He presently serves as Senior Vice President and Chief Research Officer for Underwriters Laboratories Inc.
+Christopher J. Cramer (born September 23, 1961) is a research chemist and served as vice president for research at the University of Minnesota from 2018–2021.
+He presently serves as executive vice president and chief research officer for Underwriters Laboratories Inc.

 Education

 Cramer studied mathematics and chemistry at Washington University in St. Louis, Missouri.
 He earned a Ph.D. in chemistry from the University of Illinois at Urbana–Champaign, working with doctoral advisor Scott E. Denmark.

 Military service

 Cramer served for four years as an officer in the U.S. Army Chemical Corps from 1988 to 1992, including combat duty in Iraq during Operation Desert Storm.